 As the name implies, the book is about a group of misfits who are struggling with success-inhibiting phobias- the main characters have distinct phobias for driving, crime and meeting strangers.
-In their quest to overcome their fears, the peculiarity of each character connects them to one another, leading to budding relationships along the line.
+In their quest to overcome their fears, the peculiarity of each character connects them, leading to budding relationships along the line.

-Of all the numerous themes in the novel, some of which include passion, crime, courage, romance and desperation, fear stands out- Fear of the unknown.
+Of all the numerous themes in the novel, including passion, crime, courage, romance and desperation, fear stands out – fear of the unknown.
 Fear of trying.
 Fear of changes.
-Seeing as that particular theme was extensively exploited, it won’t be surprising to learn that the author has/had one or two phobias/fears of her own.
+Seeing as the book extensively exploited that particular theme, it won’t be surprising to learn that the author has/had one or two phobias/fears of her own.

 Generally speaking, the book is quite interesting.
 However, some things did not cut it for me.
 I’ll list them below: